Don’t Miss Nelson’s Largest Regatta!

 - Sports Boats

-Feeders for the regatta include the RPNYC Wellington to Nelson Race and the Waikawa Regatta, two weeks prior.
-Then there is just enough time to celebrate in Nelson before flying out to join a boat for Bay Week.
+Feeders for the regatta include the RPNYC Wellington to Nelson Race (22nd Jan) and the Waikawa Regatta, (9th/10th Jan).
+Boats taking part in both the Nelson Regatta and the Waikawa Regatta will be able to compete in the inaugural Top of the South Championships.
+Then after celebrating in Nelson there is just enough time to fly out to join a boat for Bay Week.

-The regatta is scheduled to start on the evening of 22 January with a rum race in the harbour for all divisions, and these will start two days of round the buoys racing on Saturday and Sunday.
+The regatta is scheduled to start on the evening of 22 January with a rum race in the harbour for all divisions, followed by two days of round the buoys racing on Saturday and Sunday.
 During this time the annual Wellington to Nelson race will bring visiting keelers to Nelson.
-Keeler racing will continue, with the official keeler division starting on Sunday with three races round the cans for the Romeo and Juliet divisions, and a coastal race for the cruising boats.
-On Monday the keelers will set off across Tasman Bay for two days of coastal racing which will include a night in Torrent Bay.
-A chance for a beach party and a night in the Able Tasman National Park.
+Keeler racing will continue, with the official keeler divisions starting on Sunday with three round the cans races for the Romeo and Juliet divisions, and a coastal race for the cruising boats.
+On Monday the keelers and cruisers will set off across Tasman Bay for two days of coastal racing which will include a night and a beach party in Torrent Bay in the Able Tasman National Park.
+Tuesday sees the boats racing back to Nelson.

 About the Nelson Regatta